nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 700
 00:43:22,274 --> 00:43:26,952
-[SPEAKER_05]: Issue the things that they can tools that we can give them to help themselves.
+[SPEAKER_05]: Issue the things that they can, tools that we can give them to help themselves.

 701
 00:43:27,286 --> 00:43:30,985